opsdis/aci-streamer/README.md

         - name
         - ipAddress
 ```
-Orignal message from ACI looks like:
+Original message from ACI looks like:
 ```json
 {
 	"subscriptionId": ["72066106679951361"],